Modes ~ For the Backup Guitarist

 and the notes are E — F# G —A — B C — D — E.

-We could call this the Sixth Mode of the G scale, but we call it E minor or E Aeolian.
+We could call this the Sixth Mode of the G scale.
+We can also call it E minor or E Aeolian.

-The melody may use a lot of E notes and almost always will end on an E note.
+The melody may use a lot of E notes and often will end on an E note.

 If you want to write the sheet music, you would still use the G scale.
 If you used E Major you would have to use a flat-3, flat-6 and flat-7.

-In Aeolian we use the i and VII a lot but also any of III, iv, v, VI.
+In Aeolian the i and VII chords are very common but also any of III, iv, v, VI.

 Trad music rarely uses the Mode that starts on the VII, called Locrian.